parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 API](https://github.com/ARMmbed/mbed-crypto/blob/psa-crypto-api/docs/PSA_Cryptography_API_Specification.pdf).
 PSA Crypto is specifically a C interface.
 This project takes the operations of that C interface and wraps each of them in an IPC [wire protocol](../parsec_client/wire_protocol.md).
-There is intentionally a very close correpondence between the two APIs, and the contracts of the operations are identical in the majority of cases.
+There is intentionally a very close correspondence between the two APIs, and the contracts of the operations are identical in the majority of cases.
 However, the service also exposes a number of new operations that are designed to help clients consume it more easily.

-The Parsec project is organised over [multiple repositories](https://github.com/parallaxsecond).
+The Parsec project is organized over [multiple repositories](https://github.com/parallaxsecond).
 The remainder of the document will examine the contents of some of these.

 ## The Parsec Repository

 The `parsec` repository contains the code for the service.
 The service is written in [**Rust**](https://www.rust-lang.org).
-Rust projects are organised into modular units known as [**crates**](https://doc.rust-lang.org/beta/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html), each of which is formed of one or more [**modules**](https://doc.rust-lang.org/beta/book/ch07-02-defining-modules-to-control-scope-and-privacy.html),
+Rust projects are organized into modular units known as [**crates**](https://doc.rust-lang.org/beta/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html), each of which is formed of one or more [**modules**](https://doc.rust-lang.org/beta/book/ch07-02-defining-modules-to-control-scope-and-privacy.html),